Curricular Practical Training

 Make sure your documents are complete!
 If you are missing one or more of the documents listed above when you come to your appointment, or the documents are incomplete or missing signatures, ISAP will not be able to process your CPT request.

-You cannot begin working before CPT has been authorized and you have picked up your I-20 with CPT authorization.
+You cannot begin working before CPT has been authorized by ISAP and you have picked up your I-20 with CPT authorization.

 Pre-Completion OPT or CPT?